-You must purchase this integration separately from both your BeyondTrust software and your Zendesk solution.
+You must purchase this integration separately for both your Remote Support software and your Zendesk solution.
 For more information, contact BeyondTrust sales.

-Now that you have configured Zendesk and the Secure Remote Access Appliance, deploy and configure the Zendesk plugin.
-For additional information about working with the BeyondTrust Middleware Engine, please see the BeyondTrust Middleware Engine Configuration document.
+Now that you have configured Zendesk and the B Series Appliance, deploy and configure the Zendesk plugin.

 - Copy the provided plugin ZIP file to the server hosting the BeyondTrust Middleware Engine.

 - Extract the plugin ZIP file to the Plugins folder in the directory where the BeyondTrust Middleware Engine is installed.

 - Restart the BeyondTrust Middleware Engine Windows service.

 - From the server, launch the middleware administration tool.
 The default URL is .